 It’s most efficient to learn songs one part at a time, focusing on just that section until you’ve got it down.
 You can pick individual parts from the song start screen.
 The first part is unlocked when you start a new song.
 You can move on to the next part once you’ve unlocked the previous one.

-You can break things up even further by looping difficult sections in Practice mode.
+You can break things up even further in Practice mode.
+Move the sliders to loop difficult sections.
 This way, you can really focus on a specific trouble spot, and get it under your fingers.

 Once you've mastered all the parts, you can play the whole song.
 You can access the whole song by selecting the Practice or the Play button on the song start screen.